-2 hurt when truck overturns, slams into home in Queens

-ST. ALBANS, Queens (WABC) -- A truck involved in an accident overturned and slammed into a home in Queens Wednesday morning.
+Exclusive: Driver speaks out after teens steal Catholic Charities truck, crash into car and home in Queens

-It happened around 11:30 a.m. on 116th Avenue in St. Albans, leaving debris strewn across the lawns of two homes.
+The truck also slammed into a home around 11:30 a.m.
+Wednesday on 119th Avenue and 192nd Street in St. Albans, leaving debris strewn across the lawns of two homes.

+The violent collision was caught on video by home security cameras, and somehow no one was killed or seriously hurt.

+Authorities say the 63-year-old driver was making a food delivery for Meals on Wheels around 9:15 a.m. and left the vehicle running in front of a home on Baisley Boulevard, when three teens jumped into vehicle and fled northbound toward 171st Street.

 ----------